Student Groups & Clubs

 Faculty Sponsor: Laura Fogarty

-Mission: To help people in other countries by providing micro-loans to assist individuals around the world in growing small businesses.
+Mission: To enable Burroughs student to help people in other countries by providing micro-loans to assist individuals around the world in growing small businesses.
 We focus on supporting single women build their independence.
 Burroughs students will raise money, then choose the people, causes and businesses they want to support.

 Student Leaders: Jane Leavitt & Andrew Wang